tracyloisel/active_topic/README.md

 # ActiveTopic

 ActiveTopic is a gem developed for Ruby on Rails that will allow you to simply add Google Cloud Topics to your Ruby on Rails application.
+It is a wrapper of the [google-cloud-pubsub](https://github.com/googleapis/google-cloud-ruby/tree/master/google-cloud-pubsub) gem.

 ## Information